|Classes of Jorge Castro||>||UsagiMQ||>||README.md||>||Download|

 For example, if every client uses 0.1 second to do the operation (receiving the information and storing in the database), and we have 1000 customers then, every operation could take 1.6 minutes.

 The solution is to add a Message Queue to the system.
 A Message Queue is only a server that stores messages/operations received by a PUBLISHER and later a SUBSCRIBER could execute.

 For the same example, a PUBLISHER (former client) could uses 0.001 to call the MQ.
 Then the SUBSCRIBER could do all the operations, for example every hour/at night without worry if all the operations take many minutes or hours.

 The MQ should be as fast as possible and be able to listen and store the request (envelope) of every publisher.
 However, the MQ is not doing the end operation, its similar to a email server.
 Later, a subscriber could read this information and process as correspond.

-The drawback of this method is adding a delay, the process is not executed syncronously but asyncronously, and the PUBLISHER don't know really if the information was processed correctly by the SUBSCRIBER.
+The drawback of this method is it adds a delay, the process is not executed synchronously but asynchronously, and the PUBLISHER don't know really if the information was processed correctly by the SUBSCRIBER.

 This library uses Redis.
 Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.

 While there are many Message Queue in the market (including open source / freeware / commercial) but most of them are heavyweight.
 UsagiMQ is lightweight, it was developed thinking in customization.
 You could optimize and customize it for your needing, for example, changing the structure of envelope.